mdpiper/fortran-python/cython-string/README.md

 The length of a string is a hidden parameter in Fortran, so also pass the length of the string as a parameter in this formulation.

+## Cython

+Compile the Fortran code,
+set up a definition for it in Cython, then compile and build into a shared object and call in Python
+See the details in **adverbtize.pyx** and **setup.py**.

+Run:

+    make
+    python run_adverbtize.py

+Files:

+* words.f90
+* wrapper.f90
+* adverbtize.pyx
+* setup.py
+* run_adverbtize.py